highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ## Environment Configuration (optional)

 > This section is extra opinionated about Next.js constants.
 It's not for everyone.
 We like how `zod` and TypeScript work together to validate `process.env` inputs... but this is a suggestion.
-Do your own thing!
+Do your own thing and replace our imports (`import CONSTANTS from '@/app/constants'`) with your own!

 1. Install Zod: `yarn add zod`
-1. Edit `.env` to add your projectID to `NEXT_PUBLIC_HIGHLIGHT_PROJECT_ID`
+2. Edit `.env` to add your projectID to `NEXT_PUBLIC_HIGHLIGHT_PROJECT_ID`

 ```bash
 # .env